Healthcare provider holding a urine sample to check for chlamydia vs. UTI

 Other risk factors associated with urinary tract infections include urinary catheter use; frequent pelvic exams; using diaphragms for birth control and/or spermicides; and kidney transplant.
 [6]

 The most challenging part about diagnosing chlamydia is that it often does not present any symptoms.
 [1] The best way to know for sure is to get tested.
 The Everlywell Gonorrhea & Chlamydia Test offers an easy, at-home method of accurately determining if you have chlamydia.
 If you have a positive test, you’ll have the opportunity to connect with our independent physician network and may receive treatment.
+For UTI concerns, Everlywell's UTI online treatment service is a valuable resource for managing this condition effectively.

 You can also opt for sexual health testing year-round through the Everlywell+ STI testing membership, giving you easy access to a wide of variety of STI test options.